Changes to Bristol SU Associate Membership Scheme

 If your coach or instructor is employed by University of Bristol Sport, Exercise and Health (SEH) then you do not need to register them as this process will take place directly with the department.

-What is a Registered Coach or Instructor ?
+What is a Registered Coach, Instructor or skilled volunteer ?

 If your coach or instructor is employed by University of Bristol Sports, Exercise and Health (SEH) then you do not need to register them as this process will take place directly with the department.